Open Network for Digital Commerce: Beckn Protocol

 The backend of the ONDC is built on Beckn Protocol, an open and interoperable protocol for decentralised digital commerce.
 Beckn Gateways provides anonymised aggregated data generated from the network.
-The interoperability achieved by unbundling packet transmission layer from experience layer so that the core of commercial transactions such as discovery, order booking, payment, delivery and fulfillment can happen in a standardised manner.
-It can be customised based on the requirement of customer and provider by taking modular approach.
+The interoperability achieved by unbundling the packet transmission layer from the experience layer enables the core of commercial transactions — such as discovery, order booking, payment, delivery, and fulfilment — to occur in a standardised manner.
+It can be customised to the customer's and provider's requirements using a modular approach.
 Beckn is not ecommerce specific and can be used in other area of digital public infrastructure like healthcare, mobility etc.

 Nandan Nilekani, Pramod Varma and Sujith Nair developed Beckn Protocol in partnership with ISPIRT.
 The project is supported by Beckn Foundation.
 Beckn brand is owned by Open Shared Mobility Foundation in which Nandan Nilekani is the sole investor.
 It facilitates the third layer of public digital infrastructure that is the digital transaction layer in an open digital ecosystem.
-This helps promote market competition and regulate anti-competitive behavior.
-The development came after failure of US standard bodies to set new standards and left it to Big Tech companies to solve the issue.
-Beckn Protocol is a substitute for and compatible with the similar protocols developed by US that are in use globally for transactions and sending information between computers.
-Success of UPI gave further impetus to develop more open-source ecosystem in other areas at national scale.
+This helps promote market competition and regulate anti-competitive behaviour.
+The development came after US standard bodies failed to set new standards, leaving it to Big Tech companies to solve the issue.
+Beckn Protocol is a substitute for, and compatible with, similar protocols developed by the US that are in use globally for transactions and for sending information between computers.
+The success of UPI gave further impetus to developing a more open-source ecosystem at the national scale in other areas.